Charlotte Checkers (1956–1977)

 The Charlotte Checkers were a minor league professional ice hockey team based in Charlotte, North Carolina.
 The team began as the Baltimore Clippers in 1954, playing in the Eastern Hockey League.
-When the arena in Baltimore burned down, the team briefly played as the Charlotte Rebels, before permanently relocating to the Charlotte Coliseum in 1956, becoming the Charlotte Clippers.
+When the arena in Baltimore burned down in midseason, the team moved to the Charlotte Coliseum as the Charlotte Rebels.
+What was originally a temporary stay became permanent the following season, and the team became the Charlotte Clippers.
 The team was renamed the Checkers in 1960, and played its final four seasons in the Southern Hockey League, before folding in 1977.
-The Clippers/Checkers franchise won five playoff championships in its existence, and were the first team to be based in the Southeast United States.
+The Clippers/Checkers franchise won five playoff championships in its existence (three in the EHL, two in the SHL) and were the first team to be based in the Southeast United States.